Captive Prairie Dog Nutrition Recommendations

 All prairie dogs should be offered large and unlimited amounts of fresh timothy hay or other grass hay that is replenished daily.
 A suggested serving guideline is 4-5 large handfuls of hay per prairie dog that are roughly equal to their body size.
 Other types of safe grass hays include: oat, meadow grass, brome, and orchard grass, to name a few.
 DO NOT FEED ALFALFA (unless for protein, see below), a legume hay that contains too high of calcium and protein content.
 Prairie dogs are selectively herbivorous, meaning they will only consume the nutritionally viable portion of a strand of grass or hay and may not eat all you provide.
 On average, only about 15-20% of the hay you provide contains valuable nutrition.
 The rest is hay waste known as chaff, an empty hull of little to no nutritional value that they may use for nests or other uses.
 Captive caretakers should therefore anticipate high amounts of hay waste.
 It is essential each day to take time to remove uneaten and/or soiled hay and replace it with a fresh supply to encourage your prairie dog’s continual interest in foraging and eating.
 Eating large amounts of hay long-term will prolong its lifespan if you follow these feeding guidelines.
 Hay is most critical as a "whole food" from a digestive tract, dental health, and immune system standpoint.
 Pelleted food is considered processed food, regardless of hay content, and is never a replacement for high hay intake.
 Hide treats noted below within the hay as a form of enrichment activity.
 Store hay in a dry environment away from potential pests where it is allowed to breathe.
 Some people store hay in large plastic Rubbermaid trash cans in their garage with vent holes poked in the lid.
 Check routinely for mold in your hay because it is deadly if ingested by your pet.
-To provide a general idea, a daily adult captive diet should consist of approximately 98% timothy or other grass hay, 2% treats, and a very minimal portion of protein.
+To provide a general idea, a daily adult captive diet should consist of approximately 98% timothy or other grass hay, 2% treats, and minimal protein.